Contra Costa DA: Antioch, Pittsburg Police Officers Under Investigation For 'Crimes Of Moral Turpitude'

 Reports indicated as many as 10 officers with the Antioch Police Department are under investigation.

+our goal of having a safe city there must always be a level of trust between our community and our officers.

+I appreciate the FBI’s and District Attorney’s willingness to help in our fight to reform the Antioch Police Department.
+They have my personal assurance that the City of Antioch will continue to assist her in this matter.”

-Prosecutors said both police departments and cities are cooperating with the investigation.MORE NEWS: Major Retail Theft Ring Busted; Among Targets Bay Area Macy's Stores; JCPenney In Stoneridge Mall
+Prosecutors said both police departments and cities are cooperating with the investigation.MORE NEWS: Hayward Police Dept. Offers Big Bonuses to Attract Recruits

 ‘The District Attorney’s Office will continue to work in conjunction with Federal authorities along with the cities of Antioch and Pittsburg to ensure public trust and public safety,” the DA’s office said.